azh1205/shutterstock-offset-detector/README.md

 1. Open the extension popup
 2. Paste:
- > Shutterstock IDs
+  Shutterstock IDs
- > Direct image links
+  Direct image links
- > Or a collection link
+  Or a collection link
+  for each line
-3. Click “OpenLink”
+4. Click “OpenLink”
-4. Tabs will open automatically
+5. Tabs will open automatically
-5. Each page will be classified in the background
+6. Each page will be classified in the background
-6. Click Download to export your results as a CSV
+7. Click Download to export your results as a CSV